PINGS-X: Physics-Informed Normalized Gaussian Splatting with Axes Alignment for Efficient Super-Resolution of 4D Flow MRI: Acknowledgments

 \section{Acknowledgments}

-This work was partly supported by National Research Foundation of Korea (NRF) grant funded by the Korea government(MSIT) (No.RS-2022-NR070832) and Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government(MSIT) (No.RS-2020-II201373, Artificial Intelligence Graduate School Program(Hanyang University)) and the CoHASS Research Support Grant (No.025637-00001), funded by Nanyang Technological University, Singapore.
+This work was partly supported by National Research Foundation of Korea (NRF) grant funded by the Korea government(MSIT) (No.2021R1A2B5B03002103 and No.RS-2022-NR070832), Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government(MSIT) (No.RS-2020-II201373, Artificial Intelligence Graduate School Program(Hanyang University)), Hanyang University (HY-202500000003991) and the CoHASS Research Support Grant (No.025637-00001), funded by Nanyang Technological University, Singapore.

 [

 ]

 This document provides supplementary material for ``PINGS-X: Physics-Informed Normalized Gaussian Splatting with Axes Alignment for Efficient Super-Resolution of 4D Flow MRI.''
 Our code and datasets are publicly available at: \texttt{\url{https://github.com/SpatialAILab/PINGS-X}}.